ExtremeFLOW/flettner_rotor/README.md

 ```
 For AMD, switch nvidia-smi to rocm-smi in `run_power.sh`.

-To make the simulation run, you can run it according to:
+To make recreate the simulation, you can run it according to:
 ```
 mpirun ./run.sh rot_cyl_sim.case
 ```
+Please observe this will take considerable amounts of time, currently we write a restart file after 20h.